nathandking/MastersResearch/Code/ClosestPointMethod/README.md

-This folder contains different applications of the closest method.
+This folder contains different applications of the closest point method.

 CPHeatCircle: My first implementation of the heat equation on a circle with the closest method.